magnetikonline/github-utilities/README.md

 ### [removerepositorywiki.py](removerepositorywiki.py)
 - Scans repositories and reports all with an enabled [Wiki](https://help.github.com/articles/about-github-wikis/).
 - Repository checking scope can be set with the `--include` / `--exclude` [filter arguments](#filter-arguments).
-- With `--commit` argument passed will actively disable each wiki found.
+- With `--commit` argument passed will disable each wiki found.

 ### [removerepositoryprojects.py](removerepositoryprojects.py)
 - Scans repositories and reports all with an enabled [Projects](https://help.github.com/articles/about-project-boards/) board.
 - Repository checking scope can be set with the `--include` / `--exclude` [filter arguments](#filter-arguments).
-- With `--commit` argument passed will actively disable each project board found.
+- With `--commit` argument passed will disable each project board found.

 ### [subscriberepositories.py](subscriberepositories.py)
 - By default GitHub [notification settings](https://github.com/settings/notifications) are configured to automatically watch all repositories to which you have _push access_ - including your own personal repositories: